EcoSHEDS/necd/covariates/zonal-stats/README.md

   The script does the following:
     1. Reads the individual `.csv` files according to the `outputVariables` object.
-    2. Converts each basin characteristic to the output units according to factors in the `Covariate Data Status - High Res Delineation.csv` file.
+    2. Converts each basin characteristic to the output units according to factors in the `EcoSHEDS NECD Covariates List.csv` file.
     3. Selects values below the `missingDataThreshold` and converts them to NA.
     4. Outputs an a long format dataframe for each zones shapefile.
 This file is saved to the `\completedStats` folder (e.g. `\zonalStatistics\versions\NHDHRDV2HRD\completedStats\zonalStatsForDB_Catchments01`).